Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ## Layer 2, Switch and MAC Address

-### Media Access Control (MAC) Address
+### MAC Address (Media Access Control)

 The MAC address is also called physical address, Ethernet address, layer 2 address or hardware address.
-It is a unique identifier assigned to each network interface cards (NIC) and uniquely identifies a machine on a local network.
+It is a unique identifier assigned to each network interface cards (NIC) that uniquely identifies a machine on a local network.
 It is made of 48 bits (6 bytes) and represented as a sequence of 12 hexa digits, for example _00:0c:29:17:1b:27_
 The first 3 bytes of the MAC address represent the Organization Unique Identifier (OUI).
 It can be displayed with `ifconfig` on Linux and `ipconfig` on Windows.